Platoniq/wilder-journal/_articles/en/neo-sindicalism-laskellys-manteros-riders-jornaleras.md

 date-updated: 2022-05-05T17:42:40.961Z
 article-order: 16
 uid: neo-sindicalism-laskellys-manteros-riders-jornaleras
-title: Welcome to the neo-syndicalism of Las Kellys, Jornaleras, Manteros, Mensakas...
+title: Welcome to the neo-syndicalism of Las Kellys, Jornaleras, Manteros, Mensakas…
 description: New modes of union organization to deal with high temporality, cultural differences and the fragmentation of the workforce
 author: Joan Cabot